Beanstream/changelogs/onboarding-api.md

 ### All API version Changes
 * File name on get response now includes the file type extension
+* API Version 2016-06-10 Deprecated and will be removed in the next release

 ### Introduced API version 2016-08-18
 * Agreement.personal_guarantee_accepted is **new** and is optional